FederatedAI/KubeFATE/docs/FATE_On_Spark_With_Pulsar.md

 <div style="text-align:center", align=center>
 <img src="./images/pulsar_sni_proxy.png" />
 </div>

-#### Certificate generation
+#### Certificate Generation

 Since the SNI proxy is based on TLS, it is necessary to configure the certificate for the ATS and Pulsar services.

 ##### Generate CA's Certificate